 HERE IS THE SOLUTION TO ALLOW YOUR 6 VOLT VEHICLE TO START JUST LIKE WHEN IT WAS NEW!

-- You need TWO ground cables.
-One from the battery to the frame (the small unused frame hole should still be there) and one from the ear of the starter to the frame (probably still your ground).
+- You need TWO ground cables (woven, uncovered metal is okay).
+One from the battery to the frame (the small unused frame hole should still be there) and one from the ear of the starter to the frame (probably is still used as your ground).

-- Most important: You “MUST” have a double thick group #1 insulated cable from the battery to the starter.
-It is doubtful you will ever find this at an auto parts store.
-They only stock the smaller gauge 12 volt cable.
+- Most Important: You “MUST” have a double-thick group #1 insulated cable from the battery to the starter.
+It is doubtful you will ever find this at an auto parts store (they are available online in a Google search).
+Most suppliers only stock the smaller-gauge 12-volt cable.
 Totally incorrect for 6 volts!

 3. Now, go out with no worry having fast starting 6 volt vehicle by adding these three cables.